werf/werf/docs/pages/reference/registry/push.md

 ### Dimg push procedure

-To push a dimg from the dappfile dapp implements the **dimg push procedure**.
+To push a dimg from the config werf implements the **dimg push procedure**.
 It consists of the following steps:

-1. Perform [**dapp tag procedure**]({{ site.baseurl }}/reference/registry/image_naming.html#dapp-tag-procedure) for built dimg.
-The result of dapp tag is an image with a name that is compatible with the step 2 of _standard push procedure_.
+1. Perform [**werf tag procedure**]({{ site.baseurl }}/reference/registry/image_naming.html#werf-tag-procedure) for built dimg.
+The result of werf tag is an image with a name that is compatible with the step 2 of _standard push procedure_.
 I.e., this image is ready to be pushed.
 2. Push newly created image into docker registry.
 3. Delete temporary image created in the 1'st step.

-All of these steps are performed with a single dapp push command, which will be described below.
+All of these steps are performed with a single werf push command, which will be described below.

 The result of this procedure is a dimg named by the [image naming]({{ site.baseurl }}/reference/registry/image_naming.html) rules pushed into the docker registry.

 ### Stages push procedure

-To push stages cache of a dimg from the dappfile dapp implements the **stages push procedure**.
+To push stages cache of a dimg from the config werf implements the **stages push procedure**.
 It consists of the following steps:

  1. Create temporary image names aliases for all docker images in stages cache, so that:
      - [docker repository name](https://docs.docker.com/glossary/?term=repository) is a `REPO` parameter specified by the user without changes ([details about `REPO`]({{ site.baseurl }}/reference/registry/image_naming.html#repo-parameter)).